anushka369/ACM-React-HackerRank/README.md

-# ACM-React-HackerRank
+# ACM SIGKDD React Contest

 ## Overview
-This repository features solutions to the **ACM SIGKDD React Contest**, designed to evaluate React skills by testing the building and creation of efficient, responsive, dynamic, engaging and interactive UI components and applications.
-Participants compete by solving challenges through coding and submitting solutions within the given timeframe.
+This repository contains solutions to the **"ACM SIGKDD React Contest"** hosted on the **HackerRank** platform, by [**ACM SIGKDD Student Chapter, SRMIST**](https://sigkdd.vercel.app/).
+The contest aims to assess participants' React skills through the development of efficient, responsive, dynamic, and engaging UI components and applications.
+Participants compete by solving challenges, creating innovative solutions, and submitting their code within the designated timeframe.

 ## Contest Duration
 - **Start Date & Time:** June 22, 2025, 09:00 AM IST